 Parkersburg maintains certain collections of inexhaustible assets to which no value can be practically determined.
 Accordingly, such collections are not capitalized or recognized for financial statement purposes.
 Such collections include contributed works of art, historical treasures and literature that are held for exhibition, education, research and public service.
 These collections are neither disposed of for financial gain nor encumbered in any means.

-Parkersburg capitalized interest on borrowings, net of interest earned on related debt of approximately \$27,000 during both fiscal years 2016 and 2015.
+Parkersburg capitalized interest on borrowings, net of interest earned on related debt of approximately \$21,000 and \$27,000 during fiscal years 2017 and 2016, respectively.